TREATMENT AT HOME: WHAT YOU NEED TO KNOW ABOUT YOUR OPTIONS

 - a GP at your fingertips

 We’ve partnered with GP2U, a convenient online video GP service that can answer your general health questions, as well as issue prescriptions, sick notes and specialist referrals.
-HCF members can have online GP consultations for free* for a limited time, through our partner GP2U.
-See hcf.com.au/gp2u for offer end date.
+Our partnership with GP2U, an online video GP service, makes it easier for eligible members to access telehealth services.
+All HCF members with health cover can access a standard GP consultation (up to 10 minutes) for a fee of $50.
+See hcf.com.au/gp2u for more information.
 Call GP2U on 1300 472 866, or you may be able to access bulk-billed online GP services with your current provider.

 - pregnancy care